 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 Employment opportunities in the sector are excellent and varied.
-Biomedical engineers can be employed by companies working in the design, development and manufacturing of medical devices; within the NHS, for example in hospitals to collaborate with clinicians in offering non-clinical services; in research institutes or academia; in governmental regulatory agencies, or as technical consultants within marketing departments.
+Biomedical engineers can be employed by companies working in the design, development and manufacture of medical devices; within the NHS, for example in hospitals to collaborate with clinicians in offering non-clinical services; in research institutes or academia; in governmental regulatory agencies; or as technical consultants within marketing departments.